onlineth/Cosmic-eLab-API/README.md

 # How to use

-This API uses the JSON format on returning information regarless of the informaion (with the execption of downloading files and really big errors on the server's end).
+This API uses the JSON format on returning information regardless of the information (with the exception of downloading files and really big errors on the server's end).
 Each part of the API uses this basic structure:

 ```
 {